TSRTC strike: Another worker commits

 TSRTC strike: Another worker commits "suicide"

-Scores of Telangana State Road Transport Corporation (TSRTC)workers along with members of some political parties took out a funeral procession from the hospital to the RTC depot raising slogans against the TRS-led government.
-The protesters forcibly removed the barricades put up by police on the arterial road, and staged a protest with the body at the depot, they said.
+A purported suicide note in the name of Naresh allegedly mentioned that the state government was not responding properly to the stir, the official said and added that its authenticity has to be verified.
+Scores of TSRTCworkers and employees along with members of some political parties took his body in a procession from the hospital towards the RTC depot raising slogans against the government.

-Preliminary investigation revealed that Naresh took the extreme step apparently "upset" over the ongoing strike.
-Nearly 48,000 employees of the corporation have been on an indefinite strike from October 5 across Telangana, demanding merger of RTC with the government transport department, pay revision, among others.
+The protesters also forcibly removed the barricades put up police on the main road, and later held a protest with the body in front of the depot.
+Following intervention by police and assurances by district officials regarding to look into his family demands for ex-gratia, among others, the protest was withdrawn.

-Taking a tough stand on the strike, Chief Minister K Chandrasekhar Rao had said under no circumstances would the RTC be merged with the government.
-Terming the stir as "illegal," he had said it caused immense inconvenience to the public.PTI VVK ROH ROH.
+Nearly 48,000 employees had boycotted work and commenced an indefinite stir across Telangana on a call by the Joint Action Committee of TSRTC employees' unions, demanding merger of RTC with the government, pay revision, recruitment to various posts, among others, resulting in state-run buses staying off the roads causing inconvenience to commuters.
+Chief Minister K Chandrasekhar Rao had earlier said under o circumstances would the RTC be merged with the government and said the employees' stir was illegal as they caused immense inconvenience to the public..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)